nbogie/slack_inactivity_reporter/README.md

-# Slack Standup Snitch
+# Slack Inactivity Reporter

-This is a modification (primarily a simplification) of an existing project, for our purposes.
+This is a modification (primarily a simplification) of an existing project "Standup Snitch", for our purposes.

-The Slack Standup Snitch is a script that uses the [Slack](https://slack.com/) API and reports user activity to stdout.
+It is a script that uses the [Slack](https://slack.com/) API and reports user activity to stdout.
 The project also has the ability to post the report back to a different slack channel.

 It runs fully automated so could be scheduled with cron.